lurenss/square-root-dicotomic-method/README.md

-# Square root with dicotomic method
+# Square root with dichotomy method
 This function return square root with a very good approximation
 ## How to use
 - n is the number tha we wont discover square root